Homebrew/homebrew-cask-fonts/CONTRIBUTING.md

 ### Upstream Links Are Preferred

-Generally, we prefer to have the Casks point to font download links as high up the distribution chain as possible.
-This means linking directly to the download from the font’s author when possible rather than from a site that aggregates fonts.
+Generally, we prefer to have Casks point to font download links as high up the distribution chain as possible.
+This means linking to the download from the font’s author rather than from an aggregator site.
 The exception is when the font is available on the [Google Fonts GitHub repository](https://github.com/google/fonts), because those are added and managed automatically [with a script](https://github.com/Homebrew/homebrew-cask-fonts/blob/master/developer/bin/import_google_fonts).